Kids club and water park

-Travel lovers will be dazzled by Cozumel, for its fine sandy beaches, the crystal-clear sea and the hectares of virgin landscapes, on this Caribbean island near the Yucatan Peninsula.
-However, this is just a taste of its attraction; the most amazing sights are under the sea.
-This small island has 39 first class diving areas, so the best holidays in Cozumel include this type of activity.
+Travel lovers are amazed by Cozumel's fine sandy beaches, crystal clear water, and acres of virgin nature which cover this Caribbean island located near the Yucatan Peninsula.
+And this is just the start, as the most breathtaking sites are found under the waves.
+This small island has up to 39 scuba diving areas of the highest quality, meaning that the best vacations in Cozumel include a trip below the water's surface.

-There is no problem if you don’t have diving experience, as there are activities for all levels, including those for professional divers, and those for people just starting to use a snorkel.
-Most of the best diving areas can be easily accessed from the hotels on Cozumel, and many visitors opt for a guide when diving.
-There are dozens of areas from which to choose, and one of the best is the Palancar Reef; both beginners and expert divers can see magnificent coral formations, as well as a kaleidoscope of marine life, including starfish, eels, turtles, and if you are lucky, a nurse shark.
-This reef has four sections, including the famous Palancar Caves, where experienced divers can swim through coral tunnels, surrounded by shoals of bright, colourful fish.
+The experience, in this case, is not a problem as there are activities for all levels: from those focused on professional divers, to those who are first steps in the Snorkelling.
+Most of the best diving areas can be easily accessed from the hotels in Cozumel, and there are many visitors opting for diving with a guide.
+There are dozens of areas to choose from, and one of the best is the Palancar Reef; both beginners and expert divers can see impressive coral formations, as well as a kaleidoscope of marine life with starfish, eels, turtles and, with luck, a nurse shark.
+This reef consists of four sectors including the famous Palancar Caves, a place where experienced divers can swim through coral tunnels surrounded by shoals of bright and colorful fish.

-Snorkelers can float in shallow areas, over the Palancar Gardens, while beaches such as Sunset, Dzu Hal and Corona Beach also offer excellent and accessible diving.
-Each location offers a unique view of the marvels of marine life.
+Snorkeling enthusiasts can meander through the shallow waters above the Palancar Gardens, while beaches such as Sunset, Dzu Hal, and Playa Corona also offer excellent and easily accessible snorkeling.
+Each site offers a unique insight into the wonders of marine life.

-But there is not only diving; beach lovers will also be delighted by Cozumel and its beaches with palm trees, bright blue water and gentle waves that invite you to swim and relax near the hotels of Cozumel.
-For more water fun, a short trip in a taxi takes you to the private Paradise Beach club, one of the most appreciated attractions on Cozumel.
-The entrance fee gives you access to a swimming pool with all the facilities and enormous fun inflatables.
-Children in particularly will be delighted by jumping and sliding on these structures.
-Of course, in the meantime you can try the flavoursome Mexican food, as well as tasty drinks.
+But there is more to the area than just scuba diving and snorkeling.
+Sea lovers will be delighted by Cozumel which boasts beautiful beaches lined with palm trees and bright blue water, which invite you to swim and relax near the hotels in Cozumel.
+For more water fun, a short trip by taxi will take you to the Private Paradise Beach Club, one of the most valued attractions in Cozumel.
+The entrance fee gives you access to a swimming pool with plenty of amenities and enormous inflatables to enjoy.
+Children, especially, will love playing and sliding down these inflatables.
+Of course, you can also treat yourself to savory Mexican food as well as tasty drinks.

-Although water activities capture most of the attention on Cozumel, there are also impressive tourist sites in the interior of the island.
-The island houses 24 Mayan ruins, where history lovers can transport themselves to other eras.
-One of the best examples is the Ixchel sanctuary (Ixchel was a goddess in Mayan mythology).
-This temple pays homage to the fertility goddess and attracted thousands of worshippers during the Mayan era.
-Visitors today are following a century-old Cozumel tradition.
+While water activities are the highlight of any vacation to Cozumel, the monuments found in the interior are also impressive.
+The island is home to more than 24 Mayan ruins, where history lovers can transport themselves to other eras.
+One of the best examples is the Ixchel Sanctuary (Mayan mythology goddess).
+This temple pays homage to the fertility goddess that attracted thousands of worshipers during the Mayan era, with travelers now able to enjoy a centuries-old Cozumel tradition.